AusClimateService/npcp/reports/phase1/phase1_report.md

 (e.g. future model projections) in order to produce a "bias corrected" model time series.
-There are a wide variety of transfer functions / bias correction methodologies out there, ranging from relatively simple methods that take a single variable as input to more sophisticated multi-variate approaches.
+There are a wide variety of transfer functions / bias correction methodologies out there, ranging from relatively simple methods that take a single variable as input to more sophisticated multivariate approaches.

 Through a series of NPCP meetings and workshops on the topic of bias correction, five methods were identified as being available for use by the ACS at that time: